mrzzy/ntu-sc1015/README.md

 1) Do Closed businesses have more negative reviews?
 2) Do Open businesses have more reviews than Closed businesses?
 3) What do people say about businesses that are Opened vs Closed?
+4) Does the category of the business affect whether it will remain open or closed?
+5) Is the stars rating for each category influenced based on the number of business?
+6) Does opening business in different States matter?

 ### Text Analysis on Reviews Dataset
 ### Length of Reviews
 The length of reviews was counted by number of words separated by spaces.
 The violin plot shows the distribution of the length of reviews in the dataset.
 We can see that the distribution is right skewed. \